 The URL column provides an external link to the calendar, which is used to subscribe.
 This functionality is described later in this document.

 To have a good overview of available appointments within different calendars and the related dates the appointments start or end, we provide different view modes to be used by the agents.

 They are separated in timeline modes and non-timeline modes with different time ranges, to have the best view on different appointments for the related situations.
 On most of the view modes, a red line indicates the current time of the current day.

 The information in the middle of the top-bar shows the current time range the agent is in, for the current view.
-Within the timeline views, the current calendar week will be displayed in light grey, when possible.
+Within the timeline views, the current calendar week will be displayed in light gray, when possible.
 Within the non-timeline views, the current calendar week is displayed as a single column on the left side, if possible.

 Enclosed a screenshot of the non-timeline weekly view: